Brick by Brick

-Parents Need to Know
+What Parents Need to Know

-What's the story?
+What's the Story?

-Brick by Brick is an inspiring story of perseverance, heartache, and hope told in simple, rhythmic, rhyming verse that echoes the Negro Spirituals of the era.
-Author Charles R. Smith, Jr. exposes the heartache and irony of a society that compels one group into forced labor while honing its founding ideals of freedom.
+Brick by Brick is an inspiring story of perseverance, heartache, and hope told in simple, rhythmic, rhyming verse that echoes the Negro spirituals of the era.
+Author Charles R. Smith Jr. exposes the heartache and irony of a society that compels one group into forced labor while honing its founding ideals of freedom.

 Have you ever seen movies or read other books about slavery?
 How do the movie versions compare with written accounts?